fbpx Skip to main content

 African American Heritage Sites Along the C&O Canal

-By Blog, Content, Explore Your Canal, History, Landmarks
+By Blog, Content, Explore Your Park, History, Landmarks

 The C&O Canal is a great place to experience history!
 Visitors can learn about the construction of the canal in the mid-nineteenth century, the fierce competition between the C&O Canal and the B&O Railroad, and even experience life as a lock keeper with an overnight stay in a historic lockhouse through the Canal Quarters Program.
 But the C&O Canal is also a great place to learn about African American history in the region.
 There are many historic churches, communities, and heritage sites along the canal that preserve the African American experience in the 19th and 20th centuries.
 Read More